chethanchandran/ML/README.md

-# This repository consists of all the Machine Learning algorith s inplementation
+# This repository consists of all the Machine Learning algorithms inplementation